 - Texting (including voice to text)

-- Talking on cell phone, with hands-free use not significantly different from hand-held
+- Talking on a cell phone, with hands-free use not significantly different from hand-held

 - Getting directions online

 - Reading written directions

 - Looking at a screen on the car’s console

 - Smoking; lighting cigarettes

 - Admiring the scenery